arob5/arob5.github.io/_posts/2024-05-30-active-subspaces.md

 We can stack the
 transpose of these vectors row-wise to obtain a matrix $X \in \mathbb{R}^{n \times d}$.
 The data has $d$ features, and the goal of PCA is to construct a new set of
-$r < d$ linear combinations that explain the majority of variation in the data.
+$r \leq d$ linear combinations that explain the majority of variation in the data.
 This is accomplished via an eigendecomposition of the matrix
 $$
 \hat{C} = X^\top X = \sum_{i=1}^{n} x_i x_i^T,